open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started-aspnetcore/README.md

 Run the application again (using `dotnet run`) and then browse to the url shown in the console for your application (ex `http://localhost:5154`).
-You should see the trace output from the console.
+You should see the metrics output from the console.

 ```text
 Export http.server.duration, Measures the duration of inbound HTTP requests., Unit: ms, Meter: OpenTelemetry.Instrumentation.AspNetCore/1.0.0.0